404-Repo/text-prompt-generator/README.md

 - 'offline' - running llama-cpp API
 - 'grammar' - check the grammar of the generated prompts if it has not been done before
 - 'filter'  - filter the generated prompts if it has not been done before
+- 'semantic_check_online' - checking & correcting the prompts using groq API
+- 'semantic_check_offline' - checking & correcting the prompts using transformers API